 The Economic Order Quantity is a set point designed to help companies minimize the cost of ordering and holding inventory.
-The cost of ordering an inventory falls with the increase in ordering volume due to purchasing on economies of scale.
+The cost of ordering inventory falls with the increase in ordering volume due to purchasing on economies of scale.
 However, as the size of inventory grows, the cost of holding the inventory rises.
-EOQ is the exact point that minimizes both these inversely related costs.
+EOQ is the exact point that minimizes both of these inversely related costs.

-The Economic Order Quantity formula is calculated by minimizing the total cost per order by setting the first order derivative to zero.
+The Economic Order Quantity formula is calculated by minimizing the total cost per order by setting the first-order derivative to zero.
 The components of the formula that make up the total cost per order are the cost of holding inventory and the cost of ordering that inventory.
 The key notations in understanding the EOQ formula are as follows: